A Name of Your Own

 BTW, when you buy a domain name like “zucman.com”, you can also set up your own email, like “email@example.com”.
 This can be pretty cool.
 But generics like firstname.lastname@example.org are free and handy.
 And platforms like Gmail & Microsoft Mail are so aggressive on spam filtering, that your email@example.com might wind up going to the recipient’s spam folders.

 URLs like YourName.com can probably just be registered with Squarespace, WordPress, et al.

 If any of you want to register a name separately (then you just point it to the host/platform of your choice – very easy to do and I can help) you can use any “Domain Name Registrar.”
 Here are a few:

-All 3 are pretty good.
-There are many other choices that are pretty good too.
+All 3 are good.
+There are many other choices that are also good.

 NameCheap is offering Free .me domains and $5 .com domains to students “for a limited time.”
 I’m not sure how long “for a limited time” is, but it should be at least a year, perhaps longer.
 You can get one here:

 If you want to come up with a domain name hack for your URL, Domainr is a great website for help figuring one out.
 Just type some of the words you’d like to use and Domainr will suggest different “hacks” with Sub-Domains, Sub-Directories, and TLDs, to make what you want work: